Dandee42/dandee42.github.io/index.md

 </ul>

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliquaa.

 This is the home page.
 It can be used for a short introduction.
 [Click here](cv) to see the full CV, and [here](assets/files/cv.pdf) to download a print version.
 The theme also ships with a blog: [click here](posts) to scroll posts from the most recent.
 Finally, [click here](404) to see a page that can't be found.